finicoeng/textbook-raymond-murphy-essential-grammar-in-use/Exercises/unit-001.md

 1. `My name is Alexey`
 2. `I'm from Russia`
 3. `I'm 26`
-4. `I'm junior frontend developer`
+4. `I'm junior front-end developer`
-5. `My favourite colour is grey`
+5. `My favorite color is grey`
-6. `I'm unterested in vodka and balalaika`
+6. `I'm interested in vodka and balalaika`

 **1.5 Write sentences for the pictures.
 Use:**
 1. She's thirsty.